joshenders/appleworks_format/Readme.txt

 What we know:

-1) Appleworks works stores text encoded as Mac Roman with CR line endings (0x0d aka octal \015)
+1) Appleworks stores text encoded as Mac Roman with CR line endings (0x0d aka octal \015)
-2) Each file has an identical header, some bytes change with different Appleworks versions
+2) Each file has an identical header, the first byte changes to represent Appleworks versions.
+Below is from version 6.0 hence 0x06 at offset 0

 0000000: 0607 9d00 424f 424f 0607 9d00 0000 0000  ....BOBO........